avalon60/ctk_theme_builder/docs/menus.md

 The Colour Harmonics option is only enabled, when you start working on a theme.

-Each of these are covered in their own dedicated section.
+Each of these options, are covered in their own dedicated section of the guide.

 [<- Back](user_guide.md)